-Laura Stone moved to WNC after her husband completed his service in the U.S. Army .
+Laura Stone moved to WNC after her husband completed his service in the U.S. Army.
 She has worked as a CNA in both hospital and home settings.
 She also gained valuable experience in EKG, Phlebotomy, wound packing, triage and first aide while attending a medical assistant program at an acute care clinic.
 Laura was honored to provide these services to the hard working soldiers and their families stationed in Hawaii.
-She has 3 years of clinical/critical experience in healthcare and has been CPR certified for over 10 years.
+She has 3 years of clinical/critical care experience in healthcare and has been CPR certified for over 10 years.
+When shes not teaching CPR, she is teaching families how to better communicate with their K-9 counterparts.
+Laura is also a qualified dog behavioral specialist and enjoys helping families connect more intimately with their furried friends.
 Laura currently lives in Weaverville with her two young sons, Barrett and Ari and husband Spencer.
 She is looking forward to serving our wonderful community here in WNC and surrounding areas.

 David moved to Asheville in 2008 after completing his EMT-Basic through Landmark Learning in Sylva, NC.
 He earned his EMT-Intermediate from AB-Tech in 2010 and has a BA from Centre College in Danville, Ky.
 David has worked with many Emergency Medical services including the Buncombe County Rescue Squad, Haywood County EMS, and Medical Emergency Transport Services.
 Currently, David lives in Alexander, NC with his wife Tonya, his son Jaxon, and is expecting a newborn in December.
 David currently works at Sisters of Mercy Urgent care as a EMT-Intermediate.